kaliber5/ember-cli-yadda-opinionated/README.md

 Given there's a record of type Post in Mirage
-Given there is a record of type Post with property {"id": "1"} in Mirage Given there is a record of type Post with properties {"id": "1", "title": "Foo", author: "@mike"} in Mirage Given there is a record of type Post with trait published in Mirage Given there is a record of type Post with traits published, pinned and commented in Mirage Given there is a record of type Post with traits published and commented and properties {"id": "1", "title": "Foo"} in Mirage
+Given there is a record of type Post with property {"id": "1"} in Mirage Given there is a record of type Post with properties {"id": "1", "title": "Foo", author: "@mike"} in Mirage Given there are 2 records of type Post with trait published in Mirage Given there is a record of type Post with traits published, pinned and commented in Mirage Given there is a record of type Post with traits published and commented and properties {"id": "1", "title": "Foo"} in Mirage
 ```

-##### Seed a number of records
+##### Seed records with different properties

 Works similar to the step above, but accepts a table.